zmek/patientflow/README.md

 1. Develop code that was originally written for University College London Hospital (UCLH) into a reusable resource following the principles of [Reproducible Analytical Pipelines](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/)
 2. Share the resource with analysts, bed managers and other interested parties in the NHS and other hospital systems
-3. Provide training materials to inform and educate anyone who wishes to adopt a similar approach
+3. Provide explanatory materials to inform and educate anyone who wishes to adopt a similar approach

 ## Main Features of our modelling approach